kpunith8/Links-and-Tutorials/General Topics/cyber-security.md

 #### Mesh Topology

-Has a complex structure, each node in the network connected to the other node in the network
+Has a complex structure, each node in the network connected to the other node in the network.
 There is a point to point connection from every device in the network to the centralised node, gives lots of redundancy.

 Advantages
 - Its more stable and reliable because of its structure